kanthoney/sql-motif/doc/operators.md

 The constructor takes the name of the operator as the first argument and the value of the second.

-If this isn't enough, you may have to extend the Operator class, overriding the `clause(dialect, col)` function.
-This takes the dialect and column being processed and produces the part of the clause to the right of the column name.
+If this isn't enough, you may have to extend the Operator class, overriding the `clause(dialect, [rhs])` function.
+The first argument is the dialect, and the second is the right hand side (usually a column) if this needs to be output.